Complete Financial Questionnaire

 Otherwise, it’s a bit like going to see a chiropractor for a headache – so it could make it harder to get any forms filled in, compensation, or the right help.

-2. Draw up a budget
+2. Draw up a Budget

 I know.
 I know.

-Captain Obvious reporting for duty.
 A pleasure to be of service.

 Remember what I said about ditching coffee and changing broadband provider and all that stuff?
-Helpful, yes – but not exactly all that specific to you.

 A chronic illness means you’ll have to budget for things you wouldn’t otherwise have to, which is what I’m talking about here.

-Maybe you have to change your diet or switch to expensive organic food.
 You might have a hormone-related illness, so you might need to change products entirely and buying in bulk could be cheaper.

 Likewise, you’ll absolutely need to budget for appointments and any treatment expenses, as well as other appointments like with a nutritionist, counsellor, or specialist.

-Lastly, you may need to budget for your time – essentially, time off work.
-You may be lucky enough to work for a business that has flexible hours, but for most people that’s not really an option so you’ll need to account for that by keeping some money tucked away.
+Hopefully you work for a business that has flexible hours, but for most people that’s not really an option so you’ll need to account for that by keeping some money tucked away.

-3. Get protection in place (and yes: it is still possible)
+3. Get Protection in Place (and yes: it is still possible)

-I’m all about honesty at lion, so I’m going to start by telling you that the banks and insurers make it harder for you to apply for cover if you’re chronically ill.
+We’re all about honesty at lion, so I’m going to start by telling you that the banks and insurers make it harder for you to apply for cover if you’re chronically ill.

 Insurance is all about risk and in their eyes, you’re a riskier case to them.